 Butter: I usually use unsalted butter at home, but either one would be fine.
 Just check the seasoning at the end if you do use salted butter.

 Mushrooms: In this side dish recipe, I selected to use flat portobello mushrooms, Swiss brown mushrooms and shiitake mushrooms.
 I wanted different shapes as well as slightly varying flavours as well.

 Shiitake has a deep umami flavour unique in the mushroom world and goes well with the other two mushroom varieties.

 However, you do not need to use the same varieties as me.
 Select your own combination, or just using one variety is fine for this sautéed mushrooms recipe as well.

 Sage: Described as having an earthy and herbal flavour, sage adds a distinct aroma to the dish with mushrooms and butter.
-Try this recipe if you love mushrooms with a sage butter combination.

 Follow these instructions on how to make sautéed mushrooms.

 Prepare and remove any dirt from mushrooms.
 Rinse mushrooms briefly if there is excessive dirt and then pat dry.

 Thinly slice shallots lengthwise from top to tail.

 Heat a large frypan over high heat until hot.
 Add butter and let it melt until it is frothy, not brown.